EICR Certificate Cost

 After the Job

 • Findings Report — Following inspection, you will receive a detailed report, serving as your Electrical Safety Certificate.
-This should include an itemised breakdown per item and, in some cases, you may have any equipment that's been tested labeled as a pass or fail.
+This should include an itemised breakdown per item, and, in some cases, you may have any equipment that's been tested labelled as a pass or fail.

 What are the requirements for electrical safety in a rental property?